 Is there anybody out there?!
 It can get a bit lonely up here on the OJO Space Station (if only), so to pass the time we’ve been thinking: what are some of the weirdest things sent into space?
 We’re not just talking about astronauts and animals either.
 Spoiler alert – there’s a lot of food floating around our solar system.

-So, to mark World Space Week, we’ve tracked down some of the weirdest things sent into space.
+So, to mark Star Trek Day, we’ve tracked down some of the weirdest things sent into space.
 Any passing UFOs might be in for a surprise if they bump into one of these crazy items…

 Fans of Toy Story will remember the Pizza Planet delivery truck that Buzz Lightyear drives in the second film.
 Well, there may not be an actual Pizza Planet out there in the universe (as far as we know), but Pizza Hut did their bit to get everybody’s favourite takeaway out into space.